soi/master_thesis/README.md

-# master_thesis
+# Prediction of touch time series
-The source code of my master thesis
+Self-supervised prediction of sensory-motor trajectories with deep neural nets